 Post Category: News and Economic Reports

-Prices have come down from their peak in July
+Prices down from their peak across the country

 Post Category: Monthly Reports